Leuven | More than two weeks ago

 Spintronics is a novel field of electronics that uses the spin of electrons or the magnetization of thin films instead of charge in memory or logic computation devices.
 A key issue of spintronics is the energy-efficient control of the magnetization in such devices.
 Current device concepts are often based on the control of the magnetization by currents, for example via generated magnetic fields or recently discovered effects, such as spin-transfer torque or spin-orbit torque.
 However, such techniques are typically not very energy-efficient and it would be very desirable to control the magnetization by electric fields instead.
 In principle, this can be done by the magnetoelectric effect, which couples electric fields to the magnetization.
 This effect is currently strongly considered to be included in future generations of low-power spintronic devices.

-Type of project: Combination of internship and thesis
+Type of project: Thesis, Internship, Combination of internship and thesis

 Required background: Physics, Nanoscience & Nanotechnology